 Maria Semnack, RN

 Ms. Semnack is a registered nurse who obtained her Bachelor of Science in Nursing from UMass Boston (summa cum laude).
 Since 1993, she has worked at the BIDMC in a variety of surgical roles, in both inpatient and outpatient settings.
-Maria, who is active in the Annual Breast Cancer Awareness Month and was recently recognized by the hospital as the recipient of the prestigious Edward & Marilyn Schwarz Award for Patient Education, educates patients about all phases and aspects of the surgical reconstructive process, helps patients recover physically and psychologically after surgery, and provides essential support to help patients both restore, as well as attain a new sense of wholeness and well-being after their cancer treatments.
-Maria treats every patient as if they were her only patient.
+Ms. Semnack, who is active in the Annual Breast Cancer Awareness Month and was recently recognized by the hospital as the recipient of the prestigious Edward & Marilyn Schwarz Award for Patient Education, educates patients about all phases and aspects of the surgical reconstructive process, helps patients recover physically and psychologically after surgery, and provides essential support to help patients restore and attain a new sense of wholeness and well-being after cancer treatment.
+Ms. Semnack treats every patient as if he or she were her only patient.

 Serena Skiffington, NP

 Ms. Skiffington is a nurse practitioner who obtained her Bachelor of Science in Nursing at New York University.
 Upon completion of her RN, she completed a Masters of Science in Nursing at Northeastern University, also becoming certified as a Nurse Practitioner (NP).
-Serena has 8 years of experience as a nurse practitioner.
+Ms. Skiffington has 8 years of experience as a nurse practitioner.
 Her goal is to be a strong and caring advocate for patients in an inpatient setting.
-Serena assures that there is high quality and safe care for all inpatients on the Plastic and Reconstructive Service.
+Ms. Skiffington assures that there is high quality and safe care for all inpatients on the Plastic and Reconstructive Surgery Division.
 She is actively involved in the continuity of care for patients, also ensuring that the appropriate follow up and procedures are in place prior to discharge.
-Serena works closely with the attending surgeons, fellows, residents, nurses, and other staff to ensure that all plastic surgery patients receive exceptional and compassionate care.
+Ms. Skiffington works closely with the attending surgeons, fellows, residents, nurses, and other staff to ensure that all plastic surgery patients receive exceptional and compassionate care.

 Affiliated Plastic Surgeons Who Operate at BIDMC